codelazarus14/codelazarus14.github.io/_projects/triboard.md

 Translating this into a mod took a lot of effort, particularly in mapping the 2D VPython space into a 3D game environment with unique assets for the board and pieces.
 The end result allows the player to opt in to an extended version of the original game's DLC ending, where the player can play a version of the same board game against an AI.

-# INSERT MOD SCREENSHOT HERE
+# TODO: INSERT MOD SCREENSHOT HERE